omkarcloud/botasaurus/README.md

 Proxy providers like BrightData, IPRoyal, and others typically provide authenticated proxies in the format "http://username:password@proxy-provider-domain:port".
 For example, "http://greyninja:awesomepassword@geo.iproyal.com:12321".

-However, if you use an authenticated proxy with a library like seleniumwire to visit a website using Cloudflare like G2.com, you are GUARANTEED to be identified because you are using a non-SSL connection.
+However, if you use an authenticated proxy with a library like seleniumwire to visit a website using bot detection system, you are GUARANTEED to be identified because you are using a non-SSL connection.

 To verify this, run the following code: